eduardodias/GI_Minor_2020/py1_LuchtmeetnetAPI/README.md

 - [Particulate Matter 2.5 μm or less per m3](https://nationaalgeoregister.nl/geonetwork/srv/dut/catalog.search#/metadata/1689e358-6555-4b5d-902f-7bc36cf2c266)
 - [Particulate Matter 10 μm or less per m3](https://nationaalgeoregister.nl/geonetwork/srv/dut/catalog.search#/metadata/10b1f613-e492-44f6-9745-b444880c136b?tab=general)

 Both layers are the result of interpolated data points from measuring stations.
-A full description about how these data layers are modelled can be found here (in Dutch) https://www.nsl-monitoring.nl/informatie/data-nsl/
+A full description about how these data layers are modelled can be found [here](https://www.nsl-monitoring.nl/informatie/data-nsl/) (in Dutch).

 In this practical assignment it is your task to collect data from air measuring stations and to see how these correspond with the modelled dataset used by Andrée.
 For this you are going to use the luchtmeetnet - Air measurement network.
 Luchtmeetnet is hosted by the Netherlands National Institute for Public Health and the Environment (or Rijksinstituut voor Volksgezondheid en Milieu (RIVM)) and contains information about air quality.